dmbarbour/wikilon/docs/AwelonLang.md

 *Note:* The `[A](seq)` annotation will cause evaluation of `[A]` as if it were about to be copied.
 This is mostly useful for precise profiling and fail-fast detection of stalled computations.

-## Value Words
+## Named Values

-A 'value word' is any word whose evaluated definition is a singleton block.
-An Awelon runtime must treat value words as values with respect to binding, data plumbing, etc..
+A 'named value' is a word whose evaluated definition is a singleton block.
+An Awelon runtime must treat named values as values with respect to binding, data plumbing, etc..

         true = [a d]
         false = [d i]